Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 2-3.md

-# OverTheWire Bandit - Level 2-3
+# OverTheWire Bandit Game - Level 2-3

 ## The Objective :
-The task is to find the password in order to progress to the next level.
+Find the password in order to progress to the next level.
 The password for the next level is stored in a file called `spaces in this filename` located in the home directory.

 ---